We hear it all the time: "I’m sending out my resume and I’m qualified for the position, so why is my resume not getting

-We hear this question a lot: What's wrong with my resume?
+We hear this question a lot from job seekers: What's wrong with my resume?

 Unfortunately, there are a lot of possibilities for what might be going wrong.
 This post will discuss the most common resume issues, but it's also a great move to look into personalized resume review services to learn what might be impacting your resume.
 ZipJob has one powered by our team of career experts and certified professional resume writers.

 Your resume is your first impression when applying for a job.
 Many people neglect to put in the time and effort to create a really effective resume.
 When you’re trying to beat out hundreds of people for the job, there is no room for error.
 Here is what your resume needs to land more interviews: